MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-search/includes/7-exercise-query-data-using-search-explorer-in-portal.md

-Search explorer in the Azure portal is an easy way to validate the quality of your search index.
-Now you have loaded your organizations video catalog data into the index, you need to validate the quality of the index.
+Search explorer is a tool built into the Azure portal that gives you an easy way to validate the quality of your search index.

-Your web team has asked you to provide some example queries that the new Search service can answer.
+Your web team has asked you to provide some example queries that the new search service can answer.
 You'll use the Search explorer to write and test queries.

-In this unit, you'll use Azure Search explorer and some simple syntax to search for terms, return top results, filter queries and validate the search results.
+In this unit, you'll use Search explorer to write queries, review top results, and apply filters.

 ## Query your data using the Search explorer in the Azure portal